 However, if you have earned less than 15 credits, you are considered a first-time freshman.

 At Capitol Technology University we make it easy for you, whether you're transferring 15 credits or 50 credits.
-And in addition to accepting transfer credits from other colleges, Capitol can also give credit for some non-college educational and life experiences, such as military courses and work experience.
+And in addition to accepting transfer credits from other colleges, Capitol can also give credit for some non-college educational experiences, such as military courses and apprenticeship programs.

 During the admissions process, your credits will be evaluated.
 Once you are enrolled, an official determination is made by the Office of Registration and Records in consultation with the academic departments and approved by the dean of academics.